PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 app.imgDir = "../../data/flags/";		// adjust path if necessary
 ```

-The above path works for examples in the `StepByStep/` folder and will load the files from their original location.
-If you copied the `flags/` folder to your local `data/` directory, use:
+The preceding path works for examples in the `StepByStep/` folder and will load the files from their original location.
+If you copied the `flags/` folder to your local `data/` directory, use the following:

 ```js
 app.imgDir = "../data/flags/";		// adjust path if necessary
 ```

-File names use the three-letter code for each country (e.g. `USA.png`, `CHN.png`, `JPN.png`, etc.), available in the code property from the raw data file.
+File names use the three-letter code for each country (e.g., `USA.png`, `CHN.png`, `JPN.png`, etc.), available in the code property from the raw data file.
 Add the following line to `prepare()` (`data.js`).
 It will create a globally accessible map to retrieve a country’s code from its name.

 ```js
 chart.icons = new Map(rawData.map(d => [d.country, d.code]));
 ```

 The flag will be placed over the bar and right-aligned.
 If the bar is smaller than the image, it needs to be clipped.
-A clipping mask can be created in SVG with the `<clipPath>` element (see example in [`SVG/5-svg-clipPath.html`](../SVG/5-svg-clipPath.html)), which should contain a shape to be used as the mask.
+A clipping mask can be created in SVG with the `<clipPath>` element (see the example in [`SVG/5-svg-clipPath.html`](../SVG/5-svg-clipPath.html)), which should contain a shape to be used as the mask.
 This shape is the bar.
-We can’t place the bar in `<clipPath>` but we can reference it using `<use>` if each bar has an ID.
+We can’t place the bar in `<clipPath>`, but we can reference it using `<use>` if each bar has an ID.

-We are using country names as keys, which sometimes have spaces in their names (e.g. “United Kingdom”).
+We are using country names as keys, which sometimes have spaces in their names (e.g., “United Kingdom”).
 To use them in SVG we need to remove these spaces.
-The `makeID()` function below will replace spaces with underlines, creating valid IDs that can be used in SVG:
+The following `makeID()` function will replace spaces with underlines, creating valid IDs that can be used in SVG:

 ```js
 function makeID(country) {